 Examples of this type of instruction can reveal the classroom practices that lead to thinking-based learning.
 So let’s now go back in time a bit and turn to the classroom of Rita Hagevik in a middle school classroom in an urban middle school in Raleigh, North Carolina, to look at just such an example.

-This process of filtration, refinement, and adaptation of techniques for teaching students in ways that improve the quality of their thinking has yielded not only a coherent set of practices that do improve student thinking, but practices that also dramatically enhance their content understanding and learning.
+This process of filtering, refinement and adaptation techniques for teaching students to improve the quality of their thinking has resulted in practices that significantly improve their understanding and learning of content.

 Infusing direct instruction in skillful thinking into content.
 Instruction

 1. Introducing students to thinking skills and habits of mind

 Rita Hagevik’s 7th grade science class has been studying how the energy used throughout the world is derived from various natural sources.
 Their textbooks outline the basics: how dammed up rivers produce water flows that run turbines that produce electricity, how nuclear power plants use heat from controlled nuclear reactions to heat water to produce steam that similarly drives turbines, and, of course, how crude oil far beneath the Earth’s surface is drawn out in wells, refined, and converted to burnable oil and gasoline.